MicrosoftDocs/windows-powershell-docs/docset/mdop/mbam/test-mbamcmintegration.md

 ID             Type  Message
 --             ----  -------
-CmInstallation Error This feature can be installed only on a server that is running System Center Configuration Manager.
+CmInstallation Error This feature can be installed only on a server that is running Microsoft Endpoint Configuration Manager.
 ```

-This command checks the prerequisites to enable the MBAM System Center Configuration Manager Integration feature on the local Configuration Manager server with detailed output.
+This command checks the prerequisites to enable the MBAM Microsoft Endpoint Configuration Manager Integration feature on the local Configuration Manager server with detailed output.

 ## PARAMETERS